Cyfrin/vscode-aderyn/README.md

 2. Visit the Welcome page (Aderyn will open this in your IDE)
 3. Aderyn will start looking for vulnerabilities in your codebase.

-Aderyn works seamlessly on commonly recognized project structures i.e when a foundry.toml or hardhat.config.ts or aderyn.toml is found in the root of the workspace.
+Aderyn works seamlessly on commonly recognized project structures i.e when a foundry.toml or hardhat.config.ts is found in the root of the workspace.
+If not in the root file, make sure your aderyn.toml file correctly points to your foundry.toml or hardhat.config.toml file

 Learn how to run Aderyn on a custom project structure [in this guide](https://cyfrin.gitbook.io/cyfrin-docs/aderyn-vs-code/run-aderyn-on-a-custom-project).